websec5331/websec5331/how_to_use_vm.md

 2. Then, download the VM in Google Drive and open it in UTM: https://drive.google.com/file/d/1joRGFyi5daUOLv4-s76OePSWn1QlzSBH/view?usp=sharing

-3. Mapping  TCP 80 in the VM to 5331 in the host.
+3. Set port forwarding.
+Ensure TCP 80 in the VM is mapped to 5331 in the host.
+Follow this link: https://blog.korbexmachina.com/posts/utm-port-forwarding/

 4. Run the VM, and log in by using this credential: